 Treatment first addresses urgent medical needs (including possible sexually transmitted infections) and the child’s immediate safety.
 Referral to a pediatrician specializing in child abuse should be considered.
 In both abuse and neglect situations, families should be approached in a helping rather than a punitive manner.

-Representatives of child protective agencies and social workers conduct an evaluation of the events and the child's circumstances and can help the physician determine likelihood of subsequent harm and thus identify the best immediate disposition for the child.
+Representatives of child protective agencies and social workers conduct an evaluation of the events and the child's circumstances and can help the physician or other professional determine likelihood of subsequent harm and thus identify the best immediate disposition for the child.
 Options include

 Placement with relatives or in temporary housing (sometimes a whole family is moved out of an abusive partner’s home)